 Prepare the homogenizer (see Table of Materials) for tissue homogenization.
 Clean internal rotor rod with a clean tissue paper, assemble the homogenizer and spin once for 15 s in alcohol and thrice for 15 s each in ultrapure water.
 Pre-rinse the homogenizer in relaxing solution 1 x 15 s on ice.

-Place the tissueand, while keeping on ice, for 15 s on speed 5.
+Place homogenizer rod in the tube containing the muscle tissue (as described in step 1.4.)and, while keeping the tube on ice, spin the rotor for 15 s on speed 5 to tear the muscle tissue and obtain a myofibril suspension.

-Pipette ~50 µL from myofibril suspension and ~250 µL relaxing solution on the slide in the tissue bath.
-Cover the bath with a lid to protect from dust and wait 5-10 minutes.
+Pipette ~50 µL from myofibril suspension and ~250 µL relaxing solution on the microscope slide coated with Poly-HEMA in the tissue bath.
+This will form a liquid drop.
+Cover the bath with a lid to protect from dust and wait 5-10 minutes to allow the myofibrils to sink to the bottom.
 NOTE: The ratio between the suspension and the relaxing solution is dependent on the quality of the isolation, adjust accordingly.
-For example, if the myofibril yield is low, take more myofibril suspension and dilute with less relaxing solution.
+For example, if the myofibril yield is low and only few suitable myofibrils are present in the suspension, take more myofibril suspension and dilute with less relaxing solution (for example: 75 µL myofibril suspension and 225 µL relaxing solution).
 Heart and skeletal muscle tissue is easy to recognize due to its striation pattern.
 Using a 10x or 40x objective, this pattern is also visible in a single myofibril.
 Thus, in the case other tissue is present in the suspension one can select myofibrils visually.
+One can opt to skip waiting 5-10 mins.
+However, this increases difficulty to glue a myofibril.

-Coat mounting needles with glue (Shellac + Ethanol).
-To do so, heat glue at 65 ˚C for 30-60 s and pipette ~6 μL on a glass slide.
+Coat mounting needles with glue (Shellac + Ethanol; 120 mg shellac in 2 mL of 70% EtOH).
+To do so, heat the glue at 65 ˚C for 30-60 s and pipette ~6 μL on a new uncoated glass slide.
 Dip the tip of each mounting needle in the glue and repeat until a layer of glue is visible.
-Move the probe and piezo up vertically with the micromanipulators to make room to place the tissue bath on the stage.
+Move the probe and piezo up vertically with the micromanipulators to make room to place the tissue bath on the microscope stage.
+Remove the glass slide containing the glue.

 Mounting of myofibril

-Place the tissue bath on the stage.
-Use the stage to find suitable myofibril with 40x objective (if necessary, move and rotate myofibril to mountable position).
+Place the tissue bath – with the microscope slide coated with Poly-HEMA containing the myofibril suspension – on the microscope stage.
+Use the stage to find a suitable myofibril with 40x objective (if necessary, move and rotate the tissue bath to move the myofibril to a mountable position).
+NOTE: Look for myofibrils with a visible striation pattern and that are approximately 30 µm long.
+It is possible to check length and sarcomere length prior to gluing the myofibril (as described in detail in step 3.1. and 3.2.1.).
+Refrain of gluing myofibrils which are torn as these are likely to break during contraction.

-Slide flow chamber into place and lower it.
+Slide flow chamber into place directly above the liquid drop (as pipetted onto the slide in step 2.4.) containing the myofibrils in the tissue bath and lower it.
 Stop before it hits the liquid drop.

 Lower the piezo mounting needle and press it on the bottom tip of the myofibril.
 Lift it slightly to check if the myofibril is attached to the needle.